 - Appendix VI – Neighbourhood planning and design case studies

 - Appendix VII – UBC community profile

 Please join our email list to receive updates and notifications about how you can provide your input.
-You can also check this website for more information as the project progresses.
+Learn about Stadium Neighbourhood Phase 2 and check back here for more information as the project progresses.